 The accompanying Notice of Annual Meeting of Shareholders and Proxy Statement describe the business to be conducted at the Annual Meeting.
-You will also find a white proxy card and postage-paid return envelope. white proxy card looks different as proxy rules require that we list Barington's nominees in addition to the Board's nominees.
+You will also find a WHITE proxy card and postage-paid return envelope.
+WHITE proxy cards are being solicited on behalf of the Board of Directors of Matthews.
+This year, your WHITE proxy card looks different as proxy rules require that we list Barington's nominees in addition to the Board's nominees.